Skip to main content

 1. Individualized Instruction

-Smaller classes allow teachers to better know their students, provide personalized attention, and tailor lessons to the strengths and weaknesses of a student or class.
+Smaller classes allow teachers to get to know their students better, provide personalized attention, and tailor lessons to the strengths and weaknesses of a particular student or class.
 Smaller class sizes also make it easier for teachers to provide feedback—fewer students mean fewer papers to grade, which equates to less time waiting for comments, criticism, and grades.

 2. Hands-On Learning